-We get asked about COAs on a regular basis by customers and it is the gateway to many discussions around milling, mashing and fermentation.
-A far from dry topic we hope and one that should hopefully stimulate a good few questions for us to jump into as we progress through the series.
+We get asked about COAs on a regular basis by customers and it is the gateway to many discussions around milling malt, mashing and beer fermentation.
+A far from a dry topic, we hope, and one that should hopefully stimulate a good few questions for us to jump into as we progress through the series.

-The webinars are free to all, customers or otherwise and is now available to view below.
+The Crisp Malt webinars are free to all, customers or otherwise, and are now available to view.

 For a quick overview on your analysis, check out our Quality Malt Guide page.
 We were posed several questions throughout the webinars.
 Check out our answers below.